What Is IR35 And Does It Apply To You? | Checkatrade

 What is IR35?

-You may have heard the terms ‘inside IR35‘ and ‘outside IR35‘, but what does ‘inside IR35’ mean?
+You may have heard the terms ‘inside IR35‘ and ‘outside IR35‘.

 If you work as a contractor or if you hire contractors, it’s important to understand the difference.

-HMRC could catch up with you for unpaid taxes, interest and impose financial penalties upon your business if you slip up here.
+HMRC could catch up with you for unpaid taxes and impose financial penalties upon your business if you slip up here.

 If your contract is ‘inside IR35’, you are considered to be an employee, as far as HMRC is concerned.
-This means you will need to pay the correct employment taxes and National Insurance Contributions (NIC) as if you were employed directly.
+This means you’ll need to pay the correct employment taxes and National Insurance Contributions (NIC) as if you were employed directly.

 Tax and employment legislation are two separate things.
 Therefore, even though you are classed as an employee for tax, it doesn’t necessarily mean you’re entitled to employment rights.